Solution landscapes of ferronematics in microfluidic channels: Model

-In fact, following standard arguments in elliptic regularity (see \cite{zarnescu-2010-article} Proposition 13 for instance), all solutions of the system \eqref{eq:euler-lagrange_again} are analytic.
+In fact, following standard arguments in elliptic regularity (see \cite{zarnescu-2010-article} Proposition 13 for instance), we deduce that all solutions of \eqref{eq:euler-lagrange_again} are analytic.
 We solve this system subject to Dirichlet conditions for $\Qvec$ and $\Mvec$ on the boundaries $y=\pm 1$ i.e.,

-Here, the boundary conditions for $\Qvec$ correspond to $\nvec = (1, 0)$ on $y=-1$ and $\nvec = (0,1)$ on $y=1$, hence, we have planar boundary conditions on $y=-1$ and normal/homeotropic boundary conditions on $y=+1$.
-Whilst the boundary conditions for $\Mvec$ describe a $\pi$-rotation between the bounding plates, $y=\pm 1$.
-These boundary conditions have been chosen to match those in \cite{bisht-2019-article,dalby-farrell-majumdar-xia}, so we can build on our understanding from these papers.
+Here, the boundary conditions for $\Qvec$ correspond to $\nvec = (1, 0)$ on $y=-1$ and $\nvec = (0,1)$ on $y=1$, The boundary conditions for $\Mvec$ describe a $\pi$-rotation between the bounding plates, $y=\pm 1$.
+These boundary conditions have been chosen to match those in \cite{bisht-2019-article,dalby-farrell-majumdar-xia} so that we can build on our understanding from these papers.
 Different boundary conditions would inevitably lead to different conclusions.
-In particular, in \cite{dalby_han_majumdar_mrad}, the authors prove nematic OR solutions (explained in \Cref{rem:symmetry}) are only compatible with mutually orthogonal boundary conditions on the channel walls i.e., the same as those considered here, and we expect the same result holds for this ferronematic problem after suitable modifications.
-Hence, another reason for this choice of boundary conditions is to facilitate a study of ferronematic OR.
+However, as proven in \cite{dalby_han_majumdar_mrad}, nematic OR solutions (explained in \Cref{rem:symmetry}) are only compatible with mutually orthogonal boundary conditions for the nematic director as considered here.
+Further, Dirichlet boundary conditions are popular and common for nematic systems and hence, our choice of the Dirichlet boundary condition for $\Qvec$ is physically relevant.
+One could work with different boundary conditions for $\Mvec$, e.g., natural boundary conditions as considered in the penultimate section of this paper and there is no clear consensus on how $\Mvec$ can be constrained on the boundaries of the ferronematic channel.